-The Italian watchmaker has upgraded its “Vintage” family of military-styled timekeepers with a new Anonimo Militare Vintage automatic wrist watch that seems to be inspired by historic timepieces that were worn by the Italian troops during the times of World War II.
+The Italian watchmaker has upgraded its “Vintage” family of military-styled timekeepers with a new Anonimo Militare Vintage model that is inspired by historic timepieces were worn by the Italian troops during the times of World War II.

-Of course, now, when Panerai seems to dominate the niche of “historic” Italian military watches, any timekeeper with a cushion-shaped case will almost certainly be regarded as a shameless rip-off.
+Of course, now, when Panerai dominates the niche of “historic” Italian military watches, any timekeeper with a cushion-shaped case will almost certainly be regarded as a shameless rip-off.

 However, the Firenze-based brand doesn’t seem to mind and offers a whole range of watches in precisely such bodies.
 However, they successfully differentiate from their fearsome competitor that is backed by almost omnipotent (when it comes advertising budgets) Richemont S.A. thanks to its unusually positioned winding / setting crown.

-Neatly placed at 6 hours between the horns, the crown seems to be well protected against unexpected shocks, but, on the other hand, requires the watch to be taken off the wrist when there is a need to correct time or date indication.
+Neatly placed at 6 hours between the horns, the crown is well-protected against unexpected shocks, but, on the other hand, requires the watch to be taken off the wrist when there is a need to correct time or date indication.

 Speaking of which, I must admit that the new Anonimo Militare Vintage offers highly legible, easy to read dial layout with all its elements covered by a natural-colored Superluminova.
-Of course, the dial lacks the usual cool presence of Panerai watches, but is still very nice to look at.
+Of course, the dial lacks the usual cool presence of Panerai “military divers” but is still pleasant to look at.

 As you may have already noted, the luminous hour markers at 3, 6, 9 and 12 o’clock are accompanied by four extra Arabic numerals that make it easier to read time in the military 24-hour format.